Hybrid-RES/hybrid-res.github.io/README.md

 # Welcome to My GitHub Page

 Hello, world!
-This is my Sci-Website hosted with GitHub Pages.
+This is my simple website hosted with GitHub Pages.

-For more detailed info please use https://hybrid-res.github.io/
+For more detailed info please use [https://hybrid-res.github.io/](https://hybrid-res.github.io/)

 ---